-PIDS provides passengers with train arrival information at Capitol Corridor stations and the current system is in need of replacement.
-CCJPA is partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the North County Transit District (NCTD) to modernize PIDS across State-supported intercity passenger rail services, with implementation ongoing through calendar year 2022.
+PIDS provides passengers with train arrival information at Capitol Corridor stations and the current system needs replacement.
+CCJPA is partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the North County Transit District (NCTD) to modernize PIDS across State-supported intercity passenger rail services, with implementation ongoing through calendar years 2023 and 2024.
+This project also involves bringing improved telecommunications services via AT&T to stations on the Capitol Corridor, San Joaquins, and ACE.
 This project is currently capitally funded but will likely transition to an ongoing operating cost in future fiscal years as the system matures to a maintenance phase.